Jan H van der Merwe: Career in research

 Van der Merwe's model of atomic forces paved the way for successful modelling of important physical phenomena in solids at the atomic scale.
 He personally regarded his solution to a differential equation in his PhD thesis as one of his biggest achievements.
 This was basically a soliton differential equation with an ingenious solution, the first ever analytical solution to a soliton problem.
 Solitons in solid state and other branches of physics became important for advanced applications in communication technology.

 In 1965, he was invited by an ex-CSIR colleague, Ernst Marais, to the University of Port Elizabeth where he was appointed head of the applied mathematics department.
-During this period Van der Merwe was invited to present plenary talks at many international conferences, during which he made enduring friendships with several surface scientists including Ernst G. Bauer of the Technical University of Clausthal-Zellerfeld and Ralf Vanselow of the University of Wisconsin, Milwaukee.
+During this period Van der Merwe was invited to present plenary talks at many international conferences, during which he made enduring friendships with several surface scientists including Ernst G. Bauer of the Clausthal University of Technology, Germany and Ralf Vanselow of the University of Wisconsin, Milwaukee.

 In 1969 he moved to UNISA where he became Professor of applied mathematics.
 In 1970 he spent a seven-month sabbatical at the University of Virginia where he collaborated with William A. Jesser.
 Almost 30 years later, in 1999 he co-authored a paper with Jesser.

 In 1972, he accepted the position of head of the physics department at the University of Pretoria.
 From this point on he regularly collaborated with Gary Shiflet of the University of Virginia.
 Almost 20 years later, Shiflet and Van der Merwe co-authored papers on interphase boundaries.

 After his mandatory retirement at age 65, he became Professor Extraordinarius at UNISA from 1990 to 2003, and Honorary Professor in the Department of Physics at University of Pretoria from 2004 to 2016.

-In 1981 and 1989 he was Visiting Professor at the Clausthal University of Technology, East Germany, and Visiting Researcher to Kodak Research Labs in Rochester, New York, in 1981.
+In 1981 and 1989 he was Visiting Professor at the Clausthal University of Technology, Germany, and Visiting Researcher to Kodak Research Labs in Rochester, New York, in 1981.